Top of page

 Research staff need to be aware that the research proposals of higher degree by research (HDR) students from sanctioned countries need to be assessed to ensure that their intended HDR topics do not contravene the UNSC or Australian Autonomous sanctions.
 To assist in this process the University has developed a form, the International Compliance Review - Higher Degree by Research (ICR-HDR) form which outlines the possible sanctions applicable to students from sanctioned countries.
 It is recommended that Supervisors review this material prior to agreeing on a particular research topic with the student.

 Supervisors need to ensure that they complete the International Compliance Review - Higher Degree by Research form for all HDR applicants from sanctioned countries.
-The Form shall be signed by the relevant Associate Dean (Research), endorsed by the relevant Executive Dean and then be sent to the Senior Deputy Vice-Chancellor for approval.
+The Form shall be signed by the relevant Associate Dean (Research), endorsed by the relevant Executive Dean and then be sent to the Deputy Vice-Chancellor (Research) for approval.

 Offshore Higher Degree by Research Students